Office worker at desk with back pain

 Overly Relaxed Lifestyle

 Bellmore, NY chiropractor Dr. Brenner is fully qualified to assess and treat all of these conditions.
-By treating these conditions, patients will not only be cured of the pain, but will prevent other side effects.
+By treating these conditions, patients will not only be cured of the pain but will also prevent other side effects.
 Contact Dr. Brenner today for a comprehensive pain assessment, and treatment that will help restore your energy levels to their maximum.